Learn how to make smoked salmon on a Pit Boss Pellet Grill!

 Brining fish not only adds flavor, but helps the salmon retain moisture during low and slow smoking, helps it absorb smokey flavor, and cuts down on albumin, that unappetizing white stuff that leaks out of fish sometimes when it’s cooked.

-Now, we think the BEST way to prepare salmon for smoking is to dry brine it for at least 4 hours, but preferably 8 hours overnight in a mixture of brown sugar, salt, and pepper.
+Now, we think the BEST way to prepare salmon for smoking is to wet brine it for at least 4 hours, but preferably 8 hours overnight in a mixture of brown sugar and salt.

 You will need:

-Place the baking dish in the refrigerator for 6-8 hours overnight.
+Cover the dish, and place it in the refrigerator for 6-8 hours overnight.

 Take the salmon fillets out of the tray and rinse them off really well under cold running water, pat dry with paper towels, and place them on a wire rack to air dry.

-Keep them on the wire rack for about 1-2 hours while you start to get your Pit Boss ready.
+Keep them on the wire rack in the refrigerator for about 1-2 hours while you start to get your Pit Boss ready.

 Over the course of an hour or so the dry brined salmon will form what is known as a pellicle on the exterior.